ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

      }
 ```

-Obviously a lot of the time this isn't possible because if your function calls are
+Most of the time this isn't possible because if your function calls are dynamic, it's
-dynamic, it's probably because the code depends on it ...
+probably because the code depends on it ... but keep it in mind.

 By sheer luck, I was able to replace two dynamic function calls with static calls in
 `blib2to3.pgen2.parse.Parser`, the very hot parser code!